urban-bot/urban-bot/docs/DOCS.md

     </Root>
 );

-// Text, Image, Audio will be with isNewMessageEveryRender={true}
+// Text, Image, Audio are with isNewMessageEveryRender={true}
 ```
 #### [parseMode](#parsemode)
 > Default value for all urban-bot components under Root.